Ask The Expert: Choosing Your Dental Implants

+Ask The Expert: Choosing Your Dental Implants**

+>

-The large number of dental treatments available - dental implants, veneers, and bridges, just to name a few - allows you to choose among a wide range of procedures.
+> The large number of dental treatments available - dental implants, veneers, and bridges, just to name a few - allows you to choose among a wide range of procedures.
 But not all treatments are the same, and you should make sure you choose the procedure that best suits your specific needs.
 Understanding what your options are, what each treatment entails, and how the procedure is performed, are the first steps towards making an informed decision.

+>

-As a member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, earned his doctorate degree in the field of prosthodontics from Ege University, and practices as a prosthodontist at DENTAGLOBAL in Izmir as a specialist in prosthodontics.
+> As member of the Turkish Dental Association, Dr. Mert Yuce, DDS, PhD, earned his doctorate degree in the field of prosthodontics from Ege University, and practices as a prosthodontist at DENTAGLOBAL in Izmir, Turkey.

+>

-The All-on-4® is a dental implant technique consisting of placing 4 implants to support a full arch of teeth.
+> The All-on-4® is a dental implant technique consisting of placing 4 implants to support a full arch of teeth.
 This technique can be used to provide patients with a new set of fixed (non-removable), highly aesthetic, and immediately functional teeth in as little as a single appointment.

+>

-Patients who are eligible for this type of treatment are typically edentulous, i.e. have lost all of their original adult teeth, partially edentulous, or are suffering from a failing dentition as a result of advanced periodontal disease.
+> Patients who are eligible for this type of treatment are typically edentulous, i.e. have lost all of their original adult teeth, partially edentulous, or are suffering from a failing dentition as a result of advanced periodontal disease.
 Many have existing loose or failing bridgework, and others are denture or partial denture wearers.

+>

-The All-on-6/8 dental implant systems are techniques in which 6 or 8 dental implants are strategically placed in either the upper jaw (maxilla) or the lower jaw (mandible) to support an arch of teeth.
+> The All-on-6/8 dental implant systems are techniques in which 6 or 8 dental implants are strategically placed in either the upper jaw (maxilla) or the lower jaw (mandible) to support an arch of teeth.

+>

-The main focus for patients should be bone mass, as it ultimately indicates what is the best way to replace their missing teeth with dental implants.
+> The main focus for patients should be bone mass, as it ultimately indicates what is the best way to replace their missing teeth with dental implants.
 Once the patient fully understands what technique is best for their mouth, the second step would be focusing on finding the most experienced implant dentist for their procedure.

+>

-This is the big question patients ask us most of the times.
+> This is the big question patients ask us most of the times.
 The fundamental difference between these techniques is the amount of implants placed to provide support for the final dental prosthesis.